isocpp/CppCoreGuidelines/CppCoreGuidelines.md

   Libraries used have to have been approved for mission critical applications.
   Any similarities to this set of guidelines are unsurprising because Bjarne Stroustrup was an author of JSF++.
   Recommended, but note its very specific focus.
+* MISRA C++ 2008: Guidelines for the use of the C++ language in critical systems.
+(Copies of this document can be found on the Internet, but it is not clear whether they are legally posted.
+This may limit the usefulness of this document.)
 * [Mozilla Portability Guide](https://developer.mozilla.org/en-US/docs/Mozilla/C%2B%2B_Portability_Guide).
   As the name indicates, this aims for portability across many (old) compilers.
   As such, it is restrictive.